CybercentreCanada/assemblyline4_docs/docs/developer_manual/plugins/plugins.md

 Plugins are essentially standalone microservices that act as a proxy layer between Assemblyline and the external system.
 They exist to translate Assmemblyline specific ontology into queries that the external service will understand.
-For example, the builtin external lookup plugin for VirusTotal will take assembyline tags and translate and search for them in virustotal.
+For example, the builtin external lookup plugin for VirusTotal will take assembyline tags and translate and search for them in VirusTotal.
 In this case the Assemblyline tags `network.dynamic.ip` and `network.static.ip` will be mapped to a VirusTotal search for `ip_address`.

-Plugins are run as separete containers and only require incoming ingress connections from the Assemblyline UI API.
+Plugins are run as separate containers and only require incoming ingress connections from the Assemblyline UI API.
 They then only require external egress to whatever resources are needed to perform their function.

 ## Core plugin types